AVEVA/sample-adh-pi_to_adh_read_only_data-python/README.md

 ### Community

-If you are accessing a stream shared in an OCS community, enter the community Id in the `CommunityId` and owning field of the configuration.
+If you are accessing a stream shared in an OCS community, enter the community Id in the `CommunityId` field of the configuration.
 Make sure to also grant the appropriate "Community Member" role to the Client-Credentials Client used by the sample.

 If you are not using OCS communities, leave the `CommunityId` field blank.